Pennsylvania Clinical Psychologist Salary Outlook

 How Much Do Clinical Psychologists Make in Pennsylvania?

-The median annual wage for clinical psychologists in Pennsylvania is just over $74,000, which is a tad lower than the overall U.S. median wage for this job.
+The median annual wage for clinical psychologists in Pennsylvania is $73,470, which is over $20k lower than the overall U.S. median for this job.

 Median annual clinical psychologist wage, top 20